Welcome | spec | C-PLOT | Support | Users | Contact

 If a spec process name is given, the spec client will try each of the port numbers in the default range (6510 to 6530) and look for a matching server.

-(Note, in the current implementation, a client must reference a particular server consistently by port number or by spec process name.
-The two methods cannot be mixed.
-The same method must be used both in the config file and with the user-level commands described below.)
+(Note, in spec releases prior to 6.01, a client must reference a particular server consistently by port number or by spec process name.)

 On the Motor and Scaler screens, the controller types should be selected as SPEC_M2 and SPEC_SC respectively.
 The specific motor or counter channel on the server is selected by the mnemonic.
 That is, the client and server have to use the same mnemonic for the same motor or counter channel.